BukolaEasy/LITA-CAPSTONE-Project/README.md

 9. Identify products with no sales in the last quarter.

 ### Data Analysis
+---
-Some of the analyses and line of queries
+Some of the analyses and line of queries used includes;

 - Microsoft Excel
 Calculated the Total Sales (unit price by Quantity)